moyni77/ansible-docker-ucp/README.md

   </tr>
   <tr>
   <td>dummy_vm_prefix</td>
-  <td>In order to be able to backup the Docker volumes, a number of "dummy" VMs need to spin up.
+  <td>In order to be able to back up the Docker volumes, a number of "dummy" VMs need to spin up.
 This variable will set a recognizable prefix for them. </td>
   </tr>
   <tr>
 	<td>docker_volumes_policy</td>